Rx 4 Discovery Math I Workshop

-Rx 4 Discovery Math will build and strengthen number sense, math fluency, math vocabulary, and problem solving strategies within three 30-minute or two 45-minute weekly small group sessions.
+Rx 4 Discovery Math I will build and strengthen number sense, math fluency, math vocabulary, and problem-solving strategies within three 30-minute or two 45-minute weekly small group sessions.
 Students who need to master basic number sense skills as well as those who rely on procedural understanding without a conceptual understanding would benefit the most from this program.

-Successful completion of this course will enable the participant to better understand student needs in math based on the four subtypes of math disabilities and understand how to strengthen number sense, develop math fluency, and bolster problem solving skills, while also learning how to utilize the group model for Rx 4 Discovery Math to teach students conceptual, procedural, and problem solving math skills and strategies to strengthen students’ foundational grasp of numbers.
+Successful completion of this course will enable the participant to better understand student needs in math based on the four subtypes of math disabilities and understand how to strengthen number sense, develop math fluency, and bolster problem-solving skills, while also learning how to utilize the group model for Rx 4 Discovery Math I to teach students conceptual, procedural, and problem-solving math skills and strategies to strengthen students’ foundational grasp of numbers.

-The Rx 4 Discovery Math training strengthens your skills in 4 essential areas:
+The Rx 4 Discovery Math I training strengthens your skills in 4 essential areas: